RCSS-IR/io-challenges/README.md

 ## License
-This repository is licensed under the Apache License, Version 2.0.
-See [LICENSE](LICENSE) for the full license text.
+This repository is licensed under the AGPL-3.0 license, See [LICENSE](LICENSE) for the full license text.